What is this article about?

+Ask any nurse and they will no doubt already know that when children and young people present to healthcare environments, they are faced with a range of emotions from fear to anxiety, all of which are potentially exacerbated by unfamiliar surroundings, people and equipment.
 Compared to adults, children have fewer coping mechanisms.
-When experiencing pain or illness, their distress levels often escalate, causing a flow-on effect to not only parents and caregivers, but healthcare providers alike (Stock, Hill, and Babl, 2012).
+When experiencing pain or illness, their distress levels often escalate, causing a flow-on effect to not only parents and caregivers, but healthcare providers alike.
 This is perhaps no more evident than when attempting painful or uncomfortable procedures, such as taking blood.
-In some circumstances, even obtaining vital signs may have negative emotional or behavioural consequences (Duff et al. 2011).
+In some circumstances, even obtaining vital signs may have negative emotional or behavioural consequences.